obinexus/plp/README.md

+# PLP Framework - Phenomological Lensing Principle
+## By Nnamdi Michael Okpala
-# Phenodata Structure Documentation: AVL-Trie Hybrid for Government ID Systems
+ Phenodata Structure Documentation: AVL-Trie Hybrid for Government ID Systems

 ## Overview: Phenodata Structure
 The PLP framework alogn with othe plp frmaoek dag resoluion aims to addressthe problem step for a point of view which is  a vector to resolve hwo didfern peopel person or thign intract over varies system based on experiment and top-don and intuion bottom up